EIS-ITS/vss-cli/docs/examples/deploy-image.rst

 * `VMware Fusion - Export a VM to OVF`_
 * `VMware Workstation - Export a VM to OVF`_

-.. note:: Since our virtualization platform is **VMware vSphere 6.7**, VMX 15 hardware compatibility is supported.
-If you have the latest VMware Fusion or Workstation, update VM compatibility settings to version 15.
+.. note::  The ITS Private Cloud virtualization platform is **VMware vSphere 7.0**, and the maximum **VMX hardware version is 19**.
+If you have the latest VMware Fusion or Workstation, update VM compatibility settings to version 19.

 .. note:: As a best practice, we recommend to remove unused devices such as **sound cards**, **printer ports**, **USB** and other unused devices,